 👉 On the other hand, there is the mathematics of the situation.
 Some people just can’t afford to lose more than a certain sum of money.
 And, even when they can afford it, they are struck by the hard, cold fact that a 50% loss will wipe out a 100% gain.

-This is why you need to know how to calculate your risk profile before putting a single cent in the stock market.
+This is why you need to know how to calculate your risk tolerance before putting a single cent in the stock market.
 Knowing how much risk you’re prepared to accept is a key starting point for any investment strategy.

 Your risk profile looks at how much risk you can afford to take on as an investor.
 It tells you how to balance the asset classes you invest in, i.e. stocks vs. bonds, as well as the type of assets in each class, i.e. low-yield treasury or municipal bonds vs high-yield, junk bonds.